benburrill/halt_is_defeat/README.rst

 *Hold on a moment... the halting problem of Turing machines is undecidable, and HiD seems Turing-complete-ish, so what gives?*

-For more information on what's really going on here, see https://github.com/benburrill/sphinx, but to provide some small comfort that this isn't flagrantly impossible, Sphinx is not Turing complete.
-It is "Turing-complete-ish" (similar to how your computer is), but that only means its halting problem is generally intractable, not undecidable.
+Ignoring the question of *how* the try block knows "in advance" whether or not to run, there is nothing problematic about *what* it lets us do.
+Even though there is a difference from the perspective of the user, try/undo does not really let us test in isolation if some code is non-terminating any more so than try/stop does.

+As for *how* it works, to provide some comfort that it isn't flagrantly impossible, Sphinx (HiD's compilation target) is **not** strictly Turing complete (no computer with finite memory is TC), so Sphinx's halting problem is not undecidable.
+We are not solving the halting problem of Turing machines, only of Sphinx.
+For more information on what's really going on here, see https://github.com/benburrill/sphinx.

-Sphinx's entire execution is based around this.
+Sphinx's entire execution is dependent on its own halting problem.
 The instruction set provides only a single jump instruction, the "Turing jump instruction", which performs a jump if not jumping would lead to halting.

+Another fun implementation detail is that because Sphinx has no other jump instructions, even ``if`` statements in Halt is Defeat must predict the future, and work by propagating future halts backwards through time.
+We've been solving Sphinx's halting problem since Hello World!

 Computational astrology
 -----------------------
 While the try/undo construct can be useful on its own, the most powerful and flexible tool in your temporal arsenal is ``preempt``.
-It works a bit like an inside-out try.

 The ``preempt`` block is run if not running the ``preempt`` block would lead to defeat.
 It is used within ``try`` blocks.

 Here we use the ``preempt`` block to write a function that finds the maximum value of an array, returning early as soon as this value is